 The drug, although legitimately dangerous, has also been the subject of a sensational media narrative that frames it as being more lethal than it actually is.

 In one viral incident, the San Diego County Sheriff’s Department in August 2021 released body camera footage allegedly showing a deputy overdosing by simply coming into contact with fentanyl.
 After the video was widely reported on, medical experts weighed in to debunk it, stating that an overdose from simply coming into casual contact with the drug was not possible.
-The video is no longer available on Vimeo, where it was originally posted.

 In analyzing the video, The New York Times quoted Dr. Ryan Marino, medical director of toxicology and addiction medicine at University Hospitals in Cleveland, who stated that the only way to overdose on the drug is by ingesting it, which most often means snorting or injecting it.
 “You cannot overdose from secondhand contact,” Marino stated.